opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/README.md

   Start Kibana, wait for it to be available on `localhost:5601`, and runs end-to-end tests.

+- `yarn cy:run`

+  Runs end-to-end tests on a currently running Kibana server.
+Defaults to run the tests on `localhost:5601`, although you can change this to run on any
+  Kibana server with the command `yarn cy:run --config baseUrl=<your-custom-URL>`

 ## Contributing to Open Distro for Elasticsearch Anomaly detection Kibana

 We welcome you to get involved in development, documentation, testing the anomaly detection plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.